Newborn Breathing Conditions Causes and Risk Factors

 Other things can happen in the womb, during birth, or soon after birth that can cause a newborn to have difficulty breathing.

-- Infections: pneumonia or . or can cause infections before or after birth that can lead to
+- Infections: or can cause infections before or after birth that can lead to pneumonia or .

 - Meconium aspiration: Meconium is the first stool that a fetus produces and sometimes it can get into the fluid that surrounds a baby (called amniotic fluid) before birth.
 If a baby inhales the fluid, called aspiration, it can get into the lungs.
 This can block the airway and cause lung , which can lead to breathing problems in a newborn.
 This is sometimes called “meconium aspiration syndrome.”